 Cal OES staff will contact the Subrecipient to set a mutually agreeable date for the Performance Assessment.
-A letter to the Grant Subaward Director and Financial Officer will follow to confirm the Grant Subaward(s) to be assessed, and to document the agreed upon date.
+A confirmation letter will be sent to the Subrecipient, indicating the Grant Subaward(s) to be assessed, and the agreed-upon date.

 A copy of the Performance Assessment Report and a document request will be provided to assist the Subrecipient in preparing for the assessment.
 Exceptions to these standard procedures may occur on a case-by-case basis.